 - Is there a way for tax-exempt buyers (e.g., charitable entities, resellers, etc.) to provide an exemption certificate and make purchases without paying tax?

 We're currently creating a buyer exemption system that will allow buyers to submit tax exemption certificates.
-We expect a solution in March 2019.
-In the meantime, a buyer may be able to get a credit for sales tax paid to eBay directly from their state.
-However, buyers will want to consult with a tax advisor or contact the department of revenue of their respective state for further details as policies are different for each state.
+In the meantime, a buyer may be able to get a credit for sales tax paid to eBay directly from their state by uploading their tax exemption certificate here.

 Will eBay be providing tools to help sellers with their tax obligations?